 How to Prepare Salmon using the Broiler

-Personally, my favorite way to prepare salmon is using the broiler.
+Personally, one of my favorite ways to prepare salmon is using the broiler.
 It cooks fish perfectly and you can get a nice crust on the top.

 For this salmon recipe you’ll preheat oven for broiling (400ºF) and place oven rack about 6″ from broiler.

-In a small bowl combine mustard, garlic, lemon, spices then spread mixture over the (dry) salmon fillets.
+In a small bowl combine mustard, garlic, lemon, spices then spread mixture over the salmon fillets (skin side down).
 Then you’ll broil the salmon until the middle is cooked and the fillets flake with a fork.
+Finish with fresh lemon zest for extra zing!

 How to Prep Roasted Veggies

-- Lightly cover the vegetables in oil – I like to add some dashes of garlic powder and a sprinkle of salt as well.
+- Lightly cover the vegetables in olive oil – I like to add some dashes of garlic powder, black pepper and a sprinkle of salt as well.

 - Roast the veggies on the sheet pan in a preheated oven for about 20-30 minutes.